All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take GH peptides without cycling?

 Some providers do prescribe continuous low-dose use.
-However, the majority recommend cycling to maintain receptor sensitivity and reduce potential long-term risks.
+But the majority recommend cycling to maintain receptor sensitivity and reduce potential long-term risks.
 Discuss the pros and cons with your provider based on your specific health profile.

 Will I lose my gains during the off cycle?

 Most body composition changes and strength gains are maintained during short off periods if you continue training and eating well.
-The off cycle primarily affects the acute benefits like enhanced sleep and elevated GH levels, which return when you restart.
+The off cycle primarily affects the acute benefits like enhanced sleep and improved GH levels, which return when you restart.

 How do I know if my receptors are desensitized?